GraphQL-Portal/graphql-portal/docs-website/docs/getting-started/available-data-connectors.md

 title: Data Connectors
 sidebar_label: Data Connectors
 ---
-Under the hood, GraphQL Portal is using [GraphQL Mesh input handlers](https://graphql-mesh.com/docs) (called _input handlers_ in Mesh) as the base of its data connectors.
+Under the hood, GraphQL Portal is using [GraphQL Mesh input handlers](https://graphql-mesh.com/docs) as the base of its data connectors.
 Thus, there are two types of data connectors (or data sources) available:
 1. Those provided by GraphQL Mesh
 2. Custom data connectors provided by GraphQL Portal.